 How do I Permanently Get Rid of Plantar Fasciitis?

-We suggest starting with some hands on Osteopathy and/ or sports massage to reduce your symptoms.
+At Wellthy Clinic we suggest starting with some hands on Osteo to reduce your symptoms.
 Have specific Pilates rehab exercises and address your nutrition to optimise healing.
 Try Best weight loss nutritionist if appropriate to reduce mechanical loading onto your feet.
 As a long term proactive solution to prevent injury reoccurence consider weekly Pilates.
 The combination of stretching and muscular strengthening achieves great results to get rid of symptoms.

 What Aggravates Plantar Fasciitis?